 The Committee maintains direct communication during the year with the Corporation's independent auditor and the Corporation's senior officers responsible for accounting and financial matters.
-The Audit Committee has reviewed and discussed with management and the independent auditors the financial statements of the Corporation as at December 31, 2016 and management's discussion and analysis.
+The Audit Committee has reviewed and discussed with management and the independent auditors the financial statements of the Corporation as at December 31, 2017 and management's discussion and analysis.
 Based on that review and on the report of the independent auditor of the Corporation, the Audit Committee recommended to the Board that the Corporation's financial statements and management's discussion and analysis be approved and filed with Canadian regulatory authorities.

-The Audit Committee has recommended to the Board that the shareholders of the Corporation be requested to re-appoint Collins Barrow Toronto LLP, Chartered Accountants, as the independent auditor for 2017.
+The Audit Committee has recommended to the Board that the shareholders of the Corporation be requested to appoint RSM Canada LLP, Chartered Accountants, as the independent auditor for 2018.
+Collins Barrow Toronto LLP, the independent auditor for the Corporation appointed at the Annual General and Special Meeting of the Shareholders held on June 28, 2017, was acquired by RSM Canada LLP or an affiliate in the year ended December 31, 2017.

-For the years ended December 31, 2016 and 2015, the fees accrued or paid by the Corporation for audit work and other services performed by Collins Barrow Toronto LLP were as follows:
+For the years ended December 31, 2017 and 2016, the fees accrued or paid by the Corporation for audit work and other services performed by RSM Canada LLP (formerly Collins Barrow Toronto LLP) were as follows:

-2016 2015
+2017 2016

-Audit services Audit-related services \$33,800 \$6,134 \$33,800 \$6,240
+Audit services \$33,800 \$33,800

+Audit-related services \$6,656 \$6,134

-Tax services \$26,380 \$19,096
+Tax services \$15,980 \$26,380

-Other services \$700 \$11,050
+Other services \$1,761 \$700

-\$67,014 \$70,186
+\$58,197 \$67,014